ryanmcnally93/ascension/README.md

 #### Unregistered User

-- Should be able to view products and pages as norma.
+- Should be able to view products and pages as normal.
 - User-options should be 'login' or 'register' only.
 - Should be able to add to cart as normal.
 - Typing url for disallowed pages should take user to the login page.